PWDullano/oo-js-rb-practice/README.md

   * deboard
   * full?

-* Build the actual filesystem tests
-  * symlink
-  * name and content
-  * overwrite existing one

 * Build a ledger class that stores transactions and debits and credits accounts
   * we're an asset account
   * debit increases